Companion dog: Description

 Breed groups argue that any dog in the working group type is inherently a "working" dog, while others argue that only a dog with an active occupation, either in a breed-related field (such as water trials for retrievers or herding trials for herding dogs) or in a breed-nonspecific field that requires training and discipline, such as being assistance dogs or participating in dog agility, can be considered a working dog.

-Dogs that have been chosen for traits that make a convenient pet are generally smaller breeds, and the tradition of keeping pretty dogs for no purpose other than to be court decorations stems back thousands of years to Chinese nobility.
-The Pekingese and the Pug are both examples of canines chosen for their ability to be pets.
+Dogs that have been chosen for traits that make them convenient pets are generally smaller breeds, and the tradition of keeping pretty dogs for no purpose other than to be court decorations stems back thousands of years to Chinese nobility.
+The Pekingese and the Pug are both examples of ancient dog breeds chosen for their ability to be pets.
 In the case of the Pekingese, it was for their lion-like demeanor; for the Pugs, it was for their "lucky" wrinkles and their monkey-like face.

 Other dogs that appear to be strictly a decorative or entertaining breed of dog originally also had jobs outside of their main companionship task, such as the Lhasa Apso's job as a watch dog, or the delicate Yorkshire Terrier's exceptional rat-catching abilities.

+Working breeds as companions

+Many working dog breeds are often kept primarily for companionship rather than for work.
+Research on dog ownership indicates that companionship is a primary motivation for acquiring a dog, even among breeds historically developed for practical work.
+A companion lifestyle may be difficult for some working dog breeds because of a mismatch between the dog’s traits and the owner’s way of life.
+For example, herding dogs and terriers are more frequently represented among cases requiring treatment for behavioral disorders.